kallewesterling/process-entertainment-archive/README.md

 *Note: As is the case with `ProQuestResult`, accessing the instance variable `results` and `df` will both generate them to order.
 That means that the script, depending on the number of search results in each file, can take some time to run.*

-#### Future features
+## Future features

-*Note that since the object is set up by numerous files, currently the `ProQuestResults` object cannot provide the search queries.
-In a future version, it will be able to provide the search query for each file (through requesting `ProQuestResults.files_to_queries`) and each file that contains each search query (through requesting `ProQuestResults.queries_to_files`).*
+Note that since the `ProQuestResults` object is set up by numerous files, currently the `ProQuestResults` object cannot provide the search queries.
+In a future version, it will be able to provide the search query for each file (through requesting `ProQuestResults.files_to_queries`) and each file that contains each search query (through requesting `ProQuestResults.queries_to_files`).